 Figure Legends

 Figure 1: Study design and summary of mutational data.
 (A) Outline of study design, (B) Oncoprints of somatic mutations found in all samples of each patient, (C) comparison of circulating cell-free DNA (cfDNA) concentration at different times of plasma collection, and (D) comparison of cfDNA concentration at different times of plasma collection between patients with/without complete pathologic response (pCR).
 In (A), n= 20 patients were included in the analysis.
 Tissue samples from the primary tumors were collected at the time of initial biopsy.
 In patients with residual disease, a post-treatment sample was obtained after surgery.
 Serial peripheral blood samples were collected from each patient prior to start, during and after completion of neo-adjuvant therapy.
 All tissue and the baseline plasma samples were sequenced using MSK-IMPACT.
-All plasma samples were evaluated using patient-specific digital droplet (ddPCR assays.
+All plasma samples were evaluated using patient-specific digital droplet (dd)PCR assays.
 In (B), somatic mutations detected in a given sample above filtering thresholds are considered de novo (see Methods).
 All other somatic mutations were detected by genotyping the aggregated set of variants identified in the patient matched tissue and baseline cfDNA samples.
 Mutation types are color-coded according to the legend.
 In (C) and (D), the boxes show the median and interquartile range.
 The whiskers extend to the full range of the data points.
 In all panels, the p-values were calculated using the Wilcoxon rank sum test.
 All tests were two-sided.

 Figure 2: Evaluating different metrics of circulating tumor-derived DNA (ctDNA).
-(A) Comparison of Allele Fraction (AF) measured from targeted sequencing using MSK-IMPACT and droplet digital PCR (ddPCR)(B) and (C) show the comparison of surrogate measures of ctDNA fraction at baseline across breast cancer subtypes using (B) the maximum AF of any somatic mutation and (C) the fraction of somatic mutations as a function of the aggregate set of mutations present across all samples of a given patient (D) to (E) show the cross correlation of different surrogate measures of ctDNAThe orange line shows the best fit linear regression and the grey line is the identity y = x.
+(A) Comparison of Allele Fraction (AF) measured from targeted sequencing using MSK-IMPACT and droplet digital PCR (ddPCR).
+(B) and (C) show the comparison of surrogate measures of ctDNA fraction at baseline across breast cancer subtypes using (B) the maximum AF of any somatic mutation and (C) the fraction of somatic mutations as a function of the aggregate set of mutations present across all samples of a given patient.
+(D) to (E) show the cross correlation of different surrogate measures of ctDNA.
+The orange line shows the best fit linear regression and the grey line is the identity y = x.
 In (A) and (D) to (F), the Spearman’s correlation was used to assess the association between the two variables, the ρ coefficients and non-parametric p-values are displayed.
 In (B) and (C), the boxes show the median and interquartile range.
 The whiskers extend to the full range of the data points.
 In both panels, the p-values were calculated using the Wilcoxon rank sum test and all tests were two-sided.

 Figure 3: Longitudinal ctDNA tracking by droplet digital PCR (ddPCR).
 Scatter plots showing the evolution of Allele Fraction (AF) of somatic mutations in baseline, on-treatment, and post-treatment plasma samples.
 The patients are grouped according to their complete pathologic response (pCR) to neo-adjuvant chemotherapy with (A) no pCR and (B) no residual disease.
 For each case, mutations with the highest AF in the tumor tissue were selected for ddPCR analysis.